East Wild Rumpus

 Reindahl Park 1818 Portage Ave. , Madison, Wisconsin 53704

+press release: This program takes place at REINDAHL PARK (1818 Portage Rd).
+Note: No program July 4.

-press release: Enjoy play-centered, child led activities in the park each week, based on the educational approach of Anji Play.
+Enjoy child-led play in the park each week, based on the educational approach of Anji Play.
 The library will provide special play equipment to spark your children's imagination.
+Kids can create a Play Story based on their activities of the day and grownups will have opportunities to help their kids reflect on their play.

-At the end of each event, kids will create a Play Story, drawing and/or writing about their play for that day.
-Wear messy clothes, bring a water bottle, (optional) bring a picnic dinner or purchase a meal from the "Let's Eat Out" local food carts, and make an evening of it!
-Please note, this program takes place at Reindahl Park (1818 Portage Rd).
+Wear messy clothes and bring a water bottle (optional).
+If you like, bring a picnic dinner or purchase a meal from the "Let's Eat Out" local food carts, and make an evening of it!

-This event is created in partnership with the Madison Parks Division and AnjiPlay, and funded in part by a grant from the Madison Public Library Foundation.
-Learn more at http://www.anjiplay.com/parents
+This award-winning event is created in partnership with the Madison Parks Division and AnjiPlay, and funded in part by a grant from the Madison Public Library Foundation.